vishalchovatiya/Linux-System-Programming/signal.md

 ```

 - Signals are also delivered to a process with the help of kill command.
 The manual page (man kill) of kill command says that the default and easier version of kill command is the kill pid.
 Where pid is the process ID that is found via the ps command.
 The default signal is SIGTERM (15).
 Alternatively a signal number is specified to the kill command such as kill -2 1291 making a delivery of SIGINT(2) signal to the process ID 1291
+- Every thread has its own private signal mask(APIs like pthread_sigmask() etc can be used.)
+- Some of the most important APIs to implement signal mechanisms are sigaction, signal and signalfd.